NathanDunning/Visualising-Transport-Networks/documentation/Handover Documentation/Technical Manual/Technical Manual.md

 <!-- This document is code documentation for our project.
 It can describe the code architecture and semantics of each package.
 It can include code snippets if needed to describe code behaviour. -->

-### 1. Introduction <TO DO>
+## Overview <TO DO>

-The User Manual contains all essential information for the user to make full use of the project - Visualising Transport Networks, developed as part of the coursework of ENGR 301 and ENGR 302.
-This manual includes a description of the system functions and capabilities, contingencies and alternate modes of operation.<br>
+The Technical Manual provides documentation for developers to take on the project - Visualising Our Transport Networks.<br>

 The application was developed using a three layer architecture.

-1. Application layer - Front-end
+- Application layer - Front-end built with `React.js`
-2. Middleware - Business Logic
+- Middleware - Business Logic built with `Java Spring`
-3. Data layer - Data management
+- Data layer - Data managed with an `SQL Database`

-**Front-end UI - Client Package** <br>
-The Front-end UI contains modular classes and components that enables the user to interact with the system.
-This includes logging into the system, interacting with the Map using filters and conditions, displaying a graph and a menubar for additional information.

-**Business Logic - Server Package** <br>
-The middleware contains classes responsible for loading data from the SQL Database in the backend and passing it the front-end Application using Spring Rest APIs.
-The server establishes the connection to the database, builds query based on the user inputs from the frontend, query the database and return the result to the user terminal.

-**Data Package** <br>
+## SQL Database - Data Layer (Backend)

-The database holds all the necessary data, travel and demographic, to support the application.
-Queries will be processed based on the time of travel.
+The SQL database is a core part of the system as it holds all necessary data; travel times, demographic information etc. to support the application.
+The main queries will be processed based on travel time.

-#### 2. System Requirements

-As the application runs on a three-layer architecture, it requires the frontend and backend componenets to be up and running.
-The flow is that the backend database component is used by middleware which inturn is used by the frontend framework.
-So the process of intialising the components show start from database to middleware and then the frontend component.

-**Client/Frontend Component**

-- The frontend uses the react componenet.
-- This requires the installation of node package manager (npm).

-**Server/Middleware Component**

-- The server component uses the spring framework.
-- This requires the installation of maven to run the spring framework.
-- A Java version 1.8 is required to be installed in the hosting server.

-**Data/Backend Component**

 - The data component uses MySQL data management tool.
 - This requires the installation of MySQL server in the hosting server.